Dreaming of a monkey: the mirror that laughs

 A monkey is our closest biological relative.
 That fact alone makes her symbolically particular: in her we see ourselves — without the cultural polish, without pretense, without civilization’s veneer.
 She is intelligent.
 She is social.
 She plays, deceives, learns, imitates, manipulates — does everything we do, only openly, without embarrassment.

 In Indian mythology, Hanuman is a monkey god, a symbol of devotion and extraordinary force.
-In Chinese tradition, Sun Wukong, the Monkey King, is one of the most beloved figures — the embodiment of a disobedient, fearless mind.
+In Chinese tradition, Sun Wukong, the Monkey King, is a deeply beloved figure — the embodiment of a disobedient, fearless mind.
 In Western symbolism, the monkey is the trickster, the mimic, the shadow of our elevated self-image.

 A monkey in a dream is always an encounter with our own “uncivilized” part.
 With what can laugh at seriousness.
 With what imitates — and in doing so reveals the truth.
 With that playful, chaotic, intelligent creature in us who is tired of rules and simply wants to leap.